tilburgsciencehub/website/content/tutorials/more-tutorials/contribute-to-tilburg-science-hub/building-block-shell.md

 - Provide at least one short link for your article.
 Combine an action verb and a noun like this: /verb/noun (ex. /install/python).
 - Remove these instructions before submitting.
 Your article should start with the three dashes --- and the following parameters.
 ---
-title: "Your Building Block Title"
+title: "Your building block title (50-70 characters + most important keyword must be in the title atleast once)"
-description: "A brief description of this article (50–160 characters)."
+description: "A brief description of this tutorial page (130–160 characters + most important keyword must be in the descripion atleast once)."
 keywords: "any, relevant, keywords, separated, by, commas, like, this"
 date: YYYY-MM-DD
 weight: #